rahamanatiq/My-Portfolio/README.md

-This repository serves as a showcase of my skills, projects, and experiences in a visually engaging and user-friendly manner.
+This repository showcases my expertise, projects, and experiences in a visually captivating and intuitive format, designed to engage and impress viewers while highlighting my diverse skill set.

 Features:
 - Responsive design for both desktop and mobile platforms